duggu-reddy/ShellScripts/StockMaxProfit/README.md

-# Bash Script for Maximum Possible profit of Stocks per a day
+# Bash Script for Maximum Possible profit of a day Stock
+Script is to get a stock price for a given commodity is measured at hourly intervels during the day, from 9AM until 6PM (Can ber modified for a day too)

 ## Inputs